git-lfs/build-dockers/README.md

 ### Committing tags ###

 To make docker tags in the automated build, you have to create a git branch/tag and map that to a docker tag.
-While master is the main development branch for this repo, it did not make sence to branch and update a Dockerfile in different branches.
+While `main` is the primary development branch for this repo, it did not make sence to branch and update a Dockerfile in different branches.
 Instead, the `commit_tags.bsh` script will execute `docker+` and generate the Dockerfiles for each tag and then commit them.
-This way you develop on master, and when you are ready to releast, run `commit_tags.bsh` and then push the tags.
+This way you develop on `main`, and when you are ready to releast, run `commit_tags.bsh` and then push the tags.
 Note, you will have to do a force push to update the tags.